josueliasl/josueliasl/README.md

 ### 🚀 About Me

-I love working on both front-end and back-end projects, specializing in **HTML** and ****.
+I love working on both front-end and back-end projects, specializing in **HTML** and **CSS**.
 I focus on making development smooth and scalable, whether it's building a sleek web app, or creating efficient database solutions.

 **Fun Fact:** I’m always on the lookout for new tech that can streamline work and make life easier.